Dr Catherine Hammond

 Summary

 I am a spatial planner, particularly interested in environmental planning.
 My teaching and research focus on the tensions between delivering development and environmental protection and enhancement, and the mechanisms available to achieve both.
-I am course leader for the BA in Planning and Geography and of the developing Degree Apprenticeship in Urban Planning.
+I am course leader for the undergraduate component of our Chartered Town Planning Higher Degree Apprenticeship.
 Before joining Sheffield Hallam University in 2006 I worked in a range of roles in planning practice and continue an applied approach to my teaching and research activities.

 About